 A second mortgage is a new loan on a property that is already mortgaged.
 This second mortgage gets its name from the fact that it is taken out while the first mortgage is still in the process of being paid off.
 A second mortgage goes in second position after a primary mortgage that is typically held by a bank or credit union, an alternative lending institution, or another private mortgage lender.
 Second mortgages are generally offered from private lenders as opposed to more traditional mainstream institutional lenders such as banks or credit unions.

 The question then arises: how does a second mortgage work?
 The short answer is that it depends on the amount of equity in the home.
 For example, if your home is worth $500,000 based on its latest appraisal value and you still have $200,000 remaining to be paid off on your primary mortgage, that means you have built up equity of $300,000.
-One final caveat to add here is that the combined value of your first and second mortgage can usually only be 80% to 85% of your total house value (in technical terms, this implies an 80% to 85% loan to value (LTV) ratio).
+One final caveat to add here is that the combined value of your first and second mortgage can usually only be 75% to 80% of your total house value (in technical terms, this implies an 75% to 80% loan to value (LTV) ratio).

 Crunching the numbers, 80% of $500,000 is equal to $400,000.
 Remember you still have $200,000 outstanding on your first mortgage.
 Hence, your second mortgage can be an additional $200,000 (i.e. $400,000 - $200,000).

 In your primary mortgage, the qualification process involves income verification, credit scores, and a whole bunch of other items that are essentially used to evaluate your creditworthiness.
 In the case of applying for a second mortgage, these factors are not as important, since private second mortgage lenders place the most importance on the amount of equity that is available in your home.
+That being said, your mortgage broker should analyze your income to ensure that the mortgage they are brokering for you will not likely cause you to go into default on your mortgage.
 As such, it is important to understand what can impact the value of equity in the home:

 (i) The simplest way to build equity is to make your monthly mortgage payments on your current first mortgage on time.
 When each payment is made, your mortgage balance is reduced, leaving you with a progressively higher equity balance over time.